NetSparkleUpdater/NetSparkle/README.md

 This section is still WIP, but major changes include:

 * Minimum .NET requirement is now .NET Framework 4.5.2 instead of 4.5.1
+* XML docs are now properly shipped with the code for all public and protected methods rather than being here in this README file
+  * Enabled build time warnings for functions that need documentation that don't have it
 * Change of base namespace from `NetSparkle` to `NetSparkleUpdater`
 * `Sparkle` renamed to `SparkleUpdater` for clarity
 * `SparkleUpdater` constructors now require an `ISignatureVerifier` in order to "force" you to choose your signature verification method